Genome Engineering Workshop

 CRISPR in vivo

-The 2019 workshop will take a closer look at applications of genome engineering for human therapeutics, including talks about improving the specificity and efficiency of gene editing, delivery of molecular therapeutics, consideration of rare gene variants in the human population, and exploring natural diversity to find new potential tools.
+The 2019 workshop will take a closer look at applications of genome engineering for human therapeutics, including talks about improving the specificity and efficiency of gene editing, delivery of molecular therapeutics, gene therapy and immunity, and exploring natural diversity to find new potential tools.
 The workshop will begin Sunday, May 19th at 1:00 and conclude Monday, May 20th at 5:00.
+Download the preliminary program.

 Keynote speakers: Katrine Bosley, CEO of Editas Medicine and Keith Joung, Massachusetts General Hospital and Harvard

 Bin Gu, Rossant Lab @ SickKids Research Institute